 Stéphane Cherrier, the Sauvignon master at the helm of Domaine Paul Cherrier, is part of a new generation of young winemakers […]Keep Reading

 Domaine Paul Cherrier is located in the tiny, picturesque village of Verdigny, just northwest of the town of Sancerre.
-Stéphane’s hilltop parcels are planted on rocky Kimmeridgian limestone, that ancient ocean bed that underpins the Grand Cru vineyards of Chablis, the hillsides of the Pays d’Aube, and the (predominantly western) portion of Sancerre.
+Stéphane’s hilltop parcels are planted on rocky Kimmeridgian limestone, that ancient ocean bed underpinning the Grand Cru vineyards of Chablis, the hillsides of the Pays d’Aube, and the (predominantly western) portion of Sancerre.
 This terroir produces wines of incredible length, purity, and minerality.
-The amount of clay in the soils varies by parcel and elevation, providing Stéphane with richer, fruitier Sauvignon Blanc as well as fruit that is more linear and mineral.
+The amount of clay in the soils varies by parcel and elevation, providing Stéphane with richer, fruitier Sauvignon Blanc and fruit that is more linear and mineral.

 Stéphane currently farms 13 hectares.
-Ten of those are planted to Sauvignon Blanc and three are planted to Pinot Noir.
+Ten of those are planted to Sauvignon Blanc, and three are planted to Pinot Noir.
 For the first few years of his career, he had been selling off most of his wine to be bottled under the name of more famous winemakers.
 Now he is steadily growing his own label, Domaine Paul Cherrier, selecting the best tanks and vats to be bottled at the estate.
-There is virtually no manipulation to the wines and Stéphane strongly prefers Sauvignon that is aged in tank and large barrels over that aged in barrique.
-Although he is used to heavy hitting on the rugby field (one of his real passions), his wines are delicate, defined, and very precise.
+There is virtually no manipulation to the wines, and Stéphane strongly prefers Sauvignon that is aged in tank and large barrels, over that aged in barriques.
+Although he is used to heavy-hitting on the rugby field (one of his real passions), his wines are delicate, defined, and very precise.
 We are proud to represent this young star-in-the-making.Close